IIIF/api/source/presentation/4.0/model.md

 ### annotations
 {: #annotations}

 An ordered list of Annotation Pages that contain commentary or other Annotations about this resource, separate from the Annotations that are used to paint content on to a Container.
-The `motivation` of the Annotations _MUST NOT_ be `painting`, and the target of the Annotations _MUST_ include this resource, part of it. or some resource within its `items` hierarchy.
+The `motivation` of the Annotations _MUST NOT_ be `painting`, and the target of the Annotations _MUST_ include this resource, or part of it, or some resource within its `items` hierarchy.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have at least the `id` and `type` properties.